PubNubDevelopers/solutions-chat-widget/README.md

 }})
 ```

-**Demo Limitations:** (see *) This demo does not allow you to join or leave a public channel, only the pre-configured 2 channels are supported.
+**Demo Limitations †:** This demo does not allow you to join or leave a public channel, only the pre-configured 2 channels are supported.
 Only the most recently created 40 members are shown as being part of the channel.

 ## Sending and Receiving Messages